shangyuj/2200-messed-up/index.md

 ## 10/3 Verb phrases: Tense/Modality, Aspect

+### Announcement
+- Major Assignment 1 is posted on Canvas.
+It is due next Tuesday.
+- Midterm Exam is next Thursday.
+It's open-book!

 ### Long verb phrase (LVP) vs. verb phrase (VP) vs. Main Verb (MV)
 The LVP consists of the verb phrase plus all other constituents that are required by the main verb.